vuanhphan1997/planckapps/README.md

  - A reasonably modern browser
  - To run locally, ensure browser can access local files
    - e.g. for Chrome, set flag --allow-file-access-from-files
+   - the same flag works out of the box for Chromium when launching it from a terminal
+   - while there are reocmmended steps to follow to enable local files in firefox, they didn't work for us, so we recommend just using Chrome/Chromium

 Written by Stuart Lowe & Chris North.
 Modified by Anh Vu Phan